Stowmarket railway station: British Railways (1948-1994)

-The line through the station was electrified and resignalled by British Rail in 1985 using the 25 kV AC electric system.
-The first electric train ran on 6 April 1987 with the full electric service starting on 11 May 1987.
+The line through the station was electrified and resignalled by British Rail in 1985, using the 25 kV AC electric system.
+The first electric train ran on 6 April 1987, with the full electric service starting on 11 May 1987.

 The privatisation era

-In April 1994 Railtrack became responsible for the maintenance of the infrastructure.
-Railtrack was succeeded by Network Rail in 2002.
+In April 1994, Railtrack became responsible for the maintenance of the infrastructure; it was succeeded by Network Rail in 2002.

 Passenger services have been operated by the following franchises: